Program Overview

 Japan Discovery & Service students love this program because they get to explore Japanese and South Korean culture in so many ways!

-Our hotels are chosen specifically in safe areas and are well suited to facilitating group supervision.
-We stay in centrally located accommodations, usually within walking distance of the main attractions.
+They are well suited to facilitating group supervision and usually within walking distance of the main attractions.
 We do not use large, impersonal chain hotels on the outskirts of cities; we prefer to select smaller, family-run hotels where we establish personal relationships with the owners.

 In Tokyo we stay at a centrally located hotel, close to the metro and major sights, perfect for exploring the city.
-In Nikko we stay at a peaceful inn on the riverside conveniently placed for exploring the UNESCO world heritage sights of the area.
-Our accommodation in Tono is a lovely hotel right in town.
 In Hiroshima we stay at a traditional Ryokan, walking distance to the world-famous landmarks.
 Our accommodation in the heart of historical Kyoto is a well situated three-star hotel.

 For safety reasons, we do not publish the names of the accommodations we use.
 We do not feel it is safe to publish the name of a hotel where a group of teenagers is staying abroad.
 After registering, participants and parents are given access to our secure parent website where you will be able to see the names of all of the accommodations for the program.